eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

 lateinit var processedRequest: RequestProcessor.ProcessedRequest.Success

 /**
- * Example function that demonstrates how to traverse the candidate-credentials tree
+ * Example function that demonstrates how to iterate the selection variants the
- * and show what the verifier is asking for.
-The function should be called when the
+ * consent UI can render and show what the verifier is asking for.
+The function
- * request is received.
+ * should be called when the request is received.
  */
 fun showRequestedDocuments() {
     // shows the requested credentials and claims to the user

-    processedRequest.presentmentData.credentialSets.forEach { set ->
-        set.options.forEach { option ->
-            option.members.forEach { member ->
+    processedRequest.presentmentSelections.forEach { selection ->
-                member.matches.forEach { match ->
+        selection.matches.forEach { match ->
             // get document if needed to show more information such as document's
             // name and docType
             val document = wallet.getDocumentById(match.credential.identifier)
                 as?
 IssuedDocument
             val documentName = document?.name
             val docType = (document?.format as?
 MsoMdocFormat)?.docType

             // show requested claims for this candidate match match.claims.keys.forEach { requestedClaim ->
                 when (requestedClaim) {
                     is MdocRequestedClaim -> {
                         val nameSpace = requestedClaim.namespaceName
                         val elementIdentifier = requestedClaim.dataElementName
                         val intentToRetain = requestedClaim.intentToRetain
                         // render mso_mdoc claim in the UI }
                     is JsonRequestedClaim -> {
                         val claimPath = requestedClaim.claimPath
                         // render SD-JWT VC claim path in the UI }
-                        }
-                    }
                 }
             }